-NAME E SUBJECT(S) TAUGHT:
+NAME SUBJECT(S) TAUGHT:

-CRITER RIA
+CRITERIA

-The criteria to be used in evaluation shall include but not be limited to the following: Effectiveness in the performance of the tasks delineated in the appropriate position description Effectiveness in establishing and maintaining positive professional relationships with colleague supervisors, students, and the community.
-Effectiveness in maintaining a current competence in the particular discipline or field of specialization.
-Adherence to policies, procedures, and regulations of the college and the Virginia Community College System.
-Performance evaluations shall include a summary rating of UNSATISFACTORY, FAIR, GOOD, VERY
+Effectiveness in the Effectiveness in est supervisors, studen Effectiveness in ma specialization.
+Adherence to policie College System. raluation shall include but not be limited to the formance of the tasks delineated in the approaching and maintaining positive professional its, and the community.
+Intaining a current competence in the particulates, procedures, and regulations of the college and include a summary rating of UNSATISFAC and defined below: oropriate position description.
+I relationships with colleagues, I discipline or field of and the Virginia Community

-or EXCELLENT, as

-UN SATISFACTORY - fails to meet performance standards
+UNSATISFACTORY - fails to meet performance standards

-FAI R - marginally meets performance standard ls
+FAIR - marginally meets performance standards S

-GO OD - performs satisfactorily, meeting perform ance standards
+GOOD - performs satisfactorily, meeting performa ance standards

-VEF RY GOOD - clearly exceeds performance standards
+VERY GOOD - clearly exceeds performance standards

-EXC CELLENT consistently delivers outstanding performance standards mance, substantially exceeding
+EXCELLENT consistently delivers outstanding perforn performance standards nance, substantially exceeding

-s, and definitions for evaluation, the above fac For 2019-20 ulty member received an overall

-The person evaluate (year) ed received a completed copy of this form. ed prepared his/her own reaction to the rating.
+ating of1.
+The person evaluate s, and definitions for evaluation, the above factors, and definitions for evaluation, the above factors, and definitions for 2019-20 (year) ed received a completed copy of this form. ed prepared his/her own reaction to the rating.
+YESNO

-(attach copy)

-Rating F Prepared By: 0 D-11
+Rating Prepared By:

-Supervisor Date
+5 i , Supervisor Date

-Signatu re Coulty Mombor Date
+Signature Faculty Member Date

-(YOUR SIGNATURE DOES Faculty Member S NOT INDICATE THAT YOU AGREE WITH T
+YOUR SIGNATURE DOES NOT INDICATE THAT YOU AGREE WITH T

-Signatu re

-9 Director/Coordinator Date
+Signature Director/Coordinator Date

-Signatu re
+Signature

-- Division Dean Date
+Division Dean Date

-Signatu re

-Vic e President of Instruction Date
+SignatureVic e President of Instruction Date

+.0 5.5